paritytech/substrate-api-sidecar/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Request a new feature or request an improvement to an existing feature.
-title: ""
+title: ''
-labels: New Feature
+labels: Enhancement
-assignees: ""
+assignees: ''
 ---

 **Proposed Change or Idea**